by Andrew Coppolino | October 2022

 House-made Charcuterie at The Charcuterie Bar, St. Jacobs

-As part of their re-visioning and renovation of 3,500 sq.-ft of the former Stone Crock, Fat Sparrow Group will soon open this unique charcuterie bar with specialty meats crafted by butcher and chef Spencer Vella.
+As part of their re-visioning and renovation of 3,500 sq.-ft of the former Stone Crock Restaurant, Fat Sparrow Group has opened this unique charcuterie bar with specialty meats crafted by butcher and chef Spencer Vella.
 His is a craft that requires care and precision.

 “Right now, we’re making pâtés, terrines, liverwurst, smoked meats and sausages, and brined meats,” says Vella, also the Market’s general manager.
 “Our dry-cure program is developing (in tandem with Waterloo Region Health) and will be available as we move forward.”

-Look for several classics, in development, in the near future, he says.
+Look for several classics in the near future, he says.
 “Prosciuttos, salamis and coppas, but the culatello, to me, is the best.
 It doesn’t get any better.”

 Charcuterie Board at Blackshop!, Cambridge